-Persistent gender pay gap: Male physicians still earn 25 percent more than their female colleaguesSeptember 13th, 2013 in Other /
+Persistent gender pay gap: Male physicians still earn 25 percent more than their female colleaguesSeptember 13th, 2013 by Jake Miller in Other /

 The income gap between men and women in the United States has been closing over the last quarter century, but not among physicians.